woodpecker-ci/woodpecker/docs/docs/20-usage/71-project-settings.md

 ### Only inject netrc credentials into trusted containers

 Cloning pipeline step may need git credentials.
 They are injected via netrc.
-By default it works in trusted containers only: this otion, above `trusted` option and trusted images in clone plugins.
+By default, they're only injected if this option is enabled, the repo is trusted ([see above](#trusted)) or the image is a trusted clone image.
 If you uncheck the option, git credentials will be injected into any container in clone step.

 ## Project visibility